Apocalypse Now: Post-production and audio

 Murch had problems trying to make a stereo soundtrack for Apocalypse Now because sound libraries had no stereo recordings of weapons.
 The sound material brought back from the Philippines was inadequate because the small location crew lacked the time and resources to record jungle sounds and ambient noises.
 Murch and his crew fabricated the mood of the jungle on the soundtrack.
-Apocalypse Now used novel sound techniques for a movie, as Murch insisted on recording the most up-to-date gunfire and employed the Dolby Stereo 70 mm Six Track system for the 70 mm release, which used two channels of sound behind the audience as well as three channels from behind the movie screen.
+Apocalypse Now used novel sound techniques for a movie, as Murch insisted on recording the most up-to-date gunfire.
+Murch employed the Dolby Stereo 70 mm Six Track system for the 70 mm release and used a similar layout to Star Wars' "baby boom" mix which consolidated vocals to the center channel, while the left-center and right-center channels were used to enhance deep bass effects, but used two channels of sound behind the audience to create a more immersive soundscape for the film’s helicopter sequences, creating what was later known as a 5.1 mix.
 The 35 mm release used the new Dolby Stereo optical stereo system, but due to limitations of the technology at the time, the 35 mm release that played in most theaters did not include surround sound.
 In May 1978, Coppola postponed the opening until spring of 1979.
 The cost overruns had reached $18 million, for which Coppola was personally liable, but he had retained rights to the picture in perpetuity.

 Controversies

 A water buffalo was slaughtered with a machete for the climactic scene in a ritual performed by a local Ifugao tribe, which Coppola had previously witnessed with his wife Eleanor (who filmed the ritual later shown in the documentary Hearts of Darkness) and film crew.
 Although it was an American production subject to American animal cruelty laws, such scenes filmed in the Philippines were not policed or monitored; the American Humane Association gave the film an "unacceptable" rating.
+Coppola would later say that the animals were part of the production deal.

 Real human corpses were bought from a man who turned out to be a grave-robber.
 The police questioned the film crew, holding their passports, and soldiers took the bodies away.
 Instead, extras were used to pose as corpses in the film.

 During filming, Dennis Hopper and Marlon Brando did not get along, leading Brando to refuse to be on the set at the same time as Hopper.